ethmarks/ethmarks.github.io/content/posts/mercator.md

 The most well-known downside of the Mercator Projection is the "Greenland Problem".
 If you look at Greenland on a Mercator map, you'd get the impression that it's about the same size as Africa.
 Maybe a bit bigger.

 In reality, Greenland is 14 times smaller than Africa.
 This is because the Mercator Projection makes things bigger based on how far they are from the equator.
 Africa is pretty close to the equator, so it's more or less normally sized.
-Greenland is pretty far from the equator, so it looks absolutely enormous, when in reality it really isn't.
+Greenland is pretty far from the equator, so it looks absolutely enormous.

 Here's another demo I coded.
 Drag the Greenland around and see how much smaller it gets when you bring it close to the equator?
 The source code for this one is [here](https://github.com/ethmarks/mercator/tree/main/greenland).